 APIR3.1.2[98] The API shall only toggle the Watchdog output point if all Watchdog registered application programs have made the toggle request (Watchdog Triggered Condition).

 APIR3.1.2[99] Upon a Watchdog Triggered Condition, the API shall toggle the state of the Watchdog output point within the API.

+APIR3.1.2[100] When the API updates the output states of the Field I/O Device (see Item “n”), the API shall clear all previous toggle requests and the Watchdog Triggered Condition so that a new Watchdog Triggered Condition can be generated. fio_fiod_wd_heartbeat(3fio).

+APIR3.1.2[101] The API shall not toggle the Watchdog output point more than once per update of the output states on the Field I/O Device.

 Input Specifications